 In the winter, that means pulling in outside warmth, which is often geothermal or from the ground.
 In the summer, it reverses and moves the hot interior temperatures in the air to the outside.
 So, essentially, heat pumps make cool spaces cooler and warm spaces warmer.
 Ground-source [geothermal] heat pumps are even better than normal air conditioners at dehumidifying hot air in the summer.
 Check out more of the benefits homeowners and business owners get from heat pumps below.

-Benefits of Heat Pumps
+Benefits of Heat Pump Installation

 - Provides both heating and cooling